-4.2.3 PP Additions
+4.2.2 PP Additions

-- The security environment additions relative to the PP are summarized in Table 4. - The additional security objectives relative to the PP are summarized in Table 5. - 70 A simplified presentation of the TOE Security Policy (TSP) is added. - 71 The additional SFRs for the TOE relative to the PP are summarized in Table 7. - The additional SARs relative to the PP are summarized in Table 10.
+- The main refinements operated on the BSI-PP-0035 are: - Addition #1: "Support of Cipher Schemes" from AUG, - Addition #4: "Area based Memory Access Control" from AUG, - Specific additions for the Secure Flash Loader - Specific additions for the LPU - Refinement of assurance requirements. - All refinements versus the PP are indicated with type setting text as indicated here or here, original text from the BSI-PP-0035 being typeset as indicated here.
+Text originating in AUG is typeset as indicated here. - 70 The security environment additions relative to the PP are summarized in Table 4. - 71 The additional security objectives relative to the PP are summarized in Table 5. - 72 A simplified presentation of the TOE Security Policy (TSP) is added. - 73 The additional SFRs for the TOE relative to the PP are summarized in Table 7. - 74 The additional SARs relative to the PP are summarized in Table 10.

-4.2.4 PP Claims rationale
+4.2.3 PP Claims rationale

-The differences between this Security Target security objectives and requirements and those of BSI-PP-0035, to which conformance is claimed, have been identified and justified in Section 6 and in Section 7.
-They have been recalled in the previous section.
+- The differences between this Security Target security objectives and requirements and those of BSI-PP-0035, to which conformance is claimed, have been identified and justified in Section 6 and in Section 7.
+They have been recalled in the previous section. - In the following, the statements of the security problem definition, the security objectives, and the security requirements are consistent with those of the BSI-PP-0035.

-- In the following, the statements of the security problem definition, the security objectives, and the security requirements are consistent with those of the BSI-PP-0035. - The security problem definition presented in Section 5, clearly shows the additions to the security problem statement of the PP. - The security objectives rationale presented in Section 6.3 clearly identifies modifications and additions made to the rationale presented in the BSI-PP-0035. - 77 The security requirements rationale presented in Section 7.4 has been updated with respect to the Protection Profile. - All PP requirements have been shown to be satisfied in the extended set of requirements whose completeness, consistency and soundness have been argued in the rationale sections of the present document.
+- The security problem definition presented in Section 5, clearly shows the additions to the security problem statement of the PP. - The security objectives rationale presented in Section 6.3 clearly identifies modifications and additions made to the rationale presented in the BSI-PP-0035. - 79 The security requirements rationale presented in Section 7.4 has been updated with respect to the Protection Profile. - All PP requirements have been shown to be satisfied in the extended set of requirements whose completeness, consistency and soundness have been argued in the rationale sections of the present document.